rafi/vim-config/README.md

 | [haya14busa/vim-edgemotion] | Jump to the edge of block
 | [folke/zen-mode.nvim] | Distraction-free coding for Neovim
 | [folke/which-key.nvim] | Create key bindings that stick
-| [tversteeg/registers.nvim] | Preview the contents of the registers
 | [folke/todo-comments.nvim] | Highlight, list and search todo comments in your projects
 | [folke/trouble.nvim] | Pretty lists to help you solve all code diagnostics
 | [sindrets/diffview.nvim] | Tabpage interface for cycling through diffs